 Tamara de Lempicka, influenced by Cezanne and Fernand Leger, was one of the most well- known painters of the Art Deco style and one of the most successful portrait painters in the period between the two World Wars.
 Her technique was clean, precise, elegant, and charged with sensuality.
 Her smoothness of texture was a main element in her paintings.

-Born in Warsaw into an upper-class Polish family, de Lempicka discovered her passion for art in 1911 during a trip to Italy with her grandmother.
+Born in Warsaw into an upper-class Polish family, de Lempicka discovered her passion for art in 1911 during a six month tour of Italy with her grandmother when she was 13 years old.
+She loved 15th century Italian paintings especially the Italian Mannerists, such as Bronzino and Pontormo.
 In 1914, she abandoned her studies and moved to St. Petersburg where she married a Russian, Tadeusz Lempicki.
 The Russian Revolution caused them to flee Russia for Paris in 1918.
 In 1920, she gave birth to a daughter, Kizette.

 De Lempicka attended the Academie de la Grande Chaumiere and took painting lessons from Maurice Denis and Andre Lhote.
 From Denis she learned the use of warm tonalities, and from Lhote she learned the decompositions of Cubism.
+She was still influenced by the Italian Mannerists as well as the French Neoclassicists, like Ingres, and Art Deco artists.
 In 1922, she took part in the Salon d’Automne.
 In 1925, she went to Italy, exhibited her works in Milan, and met Gabriele D’Annunzio.
 In 1928, she divorced her husband and became involved with Baron Raoul Kuffner, whom she married in 1933.
 In 1939, she moved to the United States where she exhibited with some success.

-Her daughter Kizette was a focus of many of her paintings from her childhood through adulthood.
-In 1927, Lempicka won first prize at an International Exhibition in Bordeaux for “Kizette on the Balcony,” 1927.
+Her daughter Kizette was the focus of many of her paintings portrayed in childhood and throughout her adulthood.
+She often referred to her daughter as her sister and had her family call her ‘Cherie’ rather than ‘Mother’.
+In 1927, de Lempicka won first prize at an International Exhibition in Bordeaux for “Kizette on the Balcony.”
 In 1931, she won a bronze medal for an International Exhibition in Poland for “Kizette’s First Communion.”